jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

       Re-build the menu of valet from your commands. self config
-      Open the configuration file of Valet with your default editor. self export
+      Open the configuration file of Valet with your default editor. self document
+      Generate the documentation for all the library functions of Valet. self export
       Returns a string that can be evaluated to have Valet functions in bash. self extend